-The City's new KIA loan requires City to transfer annually \$1,000 to a replacement reserve until \$10,000 is accumulated in the account.
-This first deposit will be required beginning December 1, 2018.
+The City's KIA loan requires City to transfer annually \$1,000 to a replacement reserve until \$10,000 is accumulated in the account.

 5. Capital Assets

 Capital assets, which include land, property, plant, infrastructure, and equipment, are reported in the applicable governmental or business-type activities columns in the government-wide financial statements.
 The City has elected to prospectively report newly acquired or constructed general infrastructure assets, pursuant to the provisions of GASB Statement No. 34.